 - Concept: the key decisions that need to be made, e.g. about choice of technology, internal structure and structure of the user interface, and much more.

 - Details: all the tiny bits and pieces that need to fit together neatly so users have a real great experience.

 Meeting with users is integral part of the user-centric design.
 Applying the UCD cycle helps that the new product fits into the tomorrow’s world.
 While the basic operation principle of the UCD cycle (understand – create – evaluate – learn) remains the same, the level changes while an new innovation matures.

-Stars – meet users in daily business
+Stars – meet users in daily life

 While working on an utterly normal daily routine task, some synapses in somebody’s brain connect and that person has a first glimpse of the story and acts upon it.
 The better the understanding of users, the more likely people have insights relevant for users.